smarie/pytest-patterns/docs/index.md

 [![Build Status](https://travis-ci.org/smarie/pytest-patterns.svg?branch=master)](https://travis-ci.org/smarie/pytest-patterns) [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://smarie.github.io/pytest-patterns/)

 A couple of examples showing how to use core `pytest` mechanisms and existing plugins (no additional hooks nor hacks) to solve real-world problems.
-In other words:

-    "pytest for humans ;)"

 `pytest` is great but it is extremely generic: thanks to its core `fixture` and `parametrize` concepts, the possibilities are almost infinite!
 The purpose of this project is to provide examples of a few of these possibilities, so that you do not need to spend hours designing your tests when your needs fall into "classical needs".

 ## Current list of examples

+Currently there is a single example, but you've got to start somewhere, right ? ;)

  * [Data science benchmark](./examples/data_science_benchmark/) demonstrates how pytest can be used as a benchmarking engine to compare the performances of several data sciences algorithms on several datasets and produce a report table.
 This example also shows how plots can be integrated in pytest.